homemadearcade/zero/BACKLOG.md

 Possibly same with game state
   This redux based state stuff is pretty nasty when it comes to cobrowsing

-Player Spawn zone being deleted issue, I think perhaps its just best to never let it be deleted, same with default stage.
-CANT BE DELETED!
-Player spawn zone issue is leading to... the camrea not being destroyed thing? so thats a way to reproduce the bug FYI
+if theres no player spawn zone it leads to the camrea not being destroyed thing? so thats a way to reproduce the bug FYI

 TODO CHORES BACKLOG